From what population was this data compiled?

 How did the participants complete the questions?

 While the research designs varied somewhat over five different studies, all participants were prompted to give a free recall response to each question they saw.
-Most participants saw a sample of questions that adapted based on how accurate their answers were.
+Most participants saw a sample of questions that was adapted based on how accurate their answers were.
 If their accuracy rates exceeded a target level, they were given more difficult questions to bring their accuracy level down to target.
 If their accuracy rates dipped too low beneath target, they were given easier questions to try to bring their accuracy level up to target.
 We determined the average accuracy of each question by dividing the raw frequency with which the correct answer was given by the number of times the question was sampled.
 Thus, a question with a higher accuracy score is relatively easy because the correct answer was given more frequently.

 How were the questions obtained?